Being paid and payslips

 You don't have a right to receive a pay slip if you're:

-- not an employee, for example contractors, freelancers or 'workers'
+- not an employee -for example contractors and freelancers or workers

 - a member of the police service

-- a merchant seaman, master or crew member working in share fishing and paid solely by a share in the profits or gross earnings of a fishing vessel
+- a merchant seaman, master or crew member working in share fishing and paid only by a share in the profits or gross earnings of a fishing vessel

 - Understanding your work status